rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 #### "The Wiggle"

 If an operation fails, the message text will turn red and display a subtle wiggle animation.
 This visual cue is inspired by ByteDance Acro Design.
-Here is the example code:
+Here is the code:

 ```css
 @theme {